raspberrypilearning/our-beat/en/step_4.md

 --- task ---
 ### Press 'B' for bass

-6. Add code so that you can press Button B to ask another micro:bit to be the bass.
+6. Add code so that you can press button B to ask another micro:bit to be the bass.

 ```microbit
 input.onButtonPressed(Button.B, function () {